Debayo-arch/Adebayo-s-Portfolio/README.md

 8. Optimize underperforming channels (Store and Vendor) by reviewing their customer touchpoints, product availability, and promotional efforts.

 ##  How to Use
+# Open the Excel file located in the data folder:
+- Vintage_Couture_Sales
+# Explore the following :
+- Vintage_Clothing_Sales_Data.xlsx – Uncleaned dataset used for analysis
+- Vintage_Clothing_Sales_Dashboard.xlsx – Cleaned dataset used for analysis
+- Vintage_Clothing_Sales_Dashboard_Screenshot - Static Dashboard

+# 📌 Ensure you have Microsoft Excel or any compatible spreadsheet software installed.